 On 20 July 2022, HMRC and HM Treasury published draft legislation which will form part of the Finance Bill 2023 along with tax information and impact notes and explanatory notes.
 There are three pensions-related matters:

-- pensions relief for net pay low earner measures under which HMRC will make top-up payments directly to low-earning individuals saving in a pension scheme using a net pay arrangement to remove an inequity between this group and equivalent pension savers that use relief-at-source schemes (see our Autumn budget 2021 quick read for further background information);
+- pensions relief for net pay low earner measures under which HMRC will make top-up payments directly to low-earning individuals saving in a pension scheme using a net pay arrangement to remove an inequity between this group and equivalent pension savers that use relief-at-source schemes (see our Autumn budget 2021 article for further background information);

 - clarifying that periodic income payments to pensioners under a collective money purchase pension scheme that is being wound up will be treated as authorised payments.; and